alistairjevans/TypedIds/README.md

 ## Support for Serialisers

-TypedIds automatically adds a TypeConverter implementation, so your IDs will "just work" in normal ASP.NET Core model binding.
+TypedIds automatically adds a TypeConverter implementation, so your IDs should already "just work" in a variety of typical conversion situations, including
+ASP.NET Core model binding.

-Additionally, we also support the following serialisers/converters automatically.
+Additionally, we also currently support the following serialisers/converters.
 If the relevant library is referenced in your project, we'll generate the serialisers automatically for you:

 | Format         | Referenced Library |